Important Steps to Take After an Auto Accident

 - Do not discuss the accident with anyone.

 The law only requires you to discuss the action of the police when you make out accident report.
 You should not talk to anyone else i.e. the other driver’s insurance company.
 They will try to take a recorded statement from you which you should refuse.
 Never admit fault to the other driver.
 If you speak to the other driver at the scene of the accident, only exchange the required information.

 - Report the accident to your own insurance company.

 Report the accident to your own insurance company as soon as possible.
 Your policy coverage requires you to report the accident to your own insurance company.
 Therefore, you should cooperate fully with them, including their request for a recorded statement.

-If you have been injured in an auto accident, contact the law offices of West Palm Beach auto accident attorney, Jessica Mishali, for a free evaluation of your case.
+If you have been injured in an auto accident, contact the law offices of West Palm Beach auto accident attorney, Jessica Mishali, for an evaluation of your case.
 Please call us at (561) 833-2772 or contact us online.